Tomm Moore

 Thomas "Tomm" Moore (born 7 January 1977) is an Irish filmmaker, animator, illustrator and comics artist.
 He co-founded Cartoon Saloon with Nora Twomey and Paul Young, an animation studio and production company based in Kilkenny, Ireland.
 His first three feature films, The Secret of Kells (2009), co-directed with Nora Twomey, Song of the Sea (2014) and Wolfwalkers (2020), co-directed with Ross Stewart, have received critical acclaim and were all nominated for the Academy Award for Best Animated Feature.

 Early life

 Moore, the eldest of four children, was born in Newry, County Down, Northern Ireland.
 At an early age, his family moved to Kilkenny in the Republic of Ireland where his father worked as an engineer.
-During his early to mid-teens, he joined the Young Irish Film Makers in Kilkenny, where he grew his knowledge and passion for film and animation.
+During his early to mid-teens, Moore joined the Young Irish Film Makers in Kilkenny, where he grew his knowledge and passion for film and animation.
 After leaving St Kieran's College secondary school, he studied classical animation at Ballyfermot College of Further Education in Dublin.